influxdata/telegraf/plugins/inputs/modbus/README.md

 optimization algorithm only works on consecutive address ranges and respects user-defined gaps in the field addresses.

+__Please note:__ This optimization might take long in case of many non-consecutive, non-ommitted fields!

 ##### `aggressive`

 Requests are processed similar to `rearrange` but user-defined gaps in the field